-Coke Nail: The United States, for all its faults and imperfections, is still the international leader in any number of arenas.
+The United States, for all its faults and imperfections, is still the international leader in any number of areas.
 By gross domestic product, the nation’s economy is the largest in the world.
-It has the biggest, most advanced military of any developed nation.
-The U.S. also drives the global illicit-drug marketplace by, among other substances, being the chief importer and consumer of cocaine in the world.
+It has the most significant, most advanced military of any developed country.
+The U.S. also drives the global illicit-drug marketplace by being the chief importer and consumer of cocaine in the world.

-Though the latter isn’t necessarily a national point of pride, America’s relationship with cocaine spans more than 40 years and has taken on mythic proportions, in large part because of films like “Cocaine Cowboys” and “Blow.”
+America’s relationship with cocaine spans more than 40 years and has taken on mythic proportions.
+It is true in large part because of films like “Cocaine Cowboys” and “Blow.”

-A “coke nail” is another, perhaps lesser known, hallmark of the cocaine subculture.
-Generally, a “coke nail” is a fingernail that’s substantially longer than a person’s other fingernails, most often the pinky finger, that’s used to scoop a small amount of the drug for inhalation through the nose.
+- Generally speaking, it is a substantially longer fingernail than a person’s other fingernails, most often the pinky finger.
+It scoops up a small amount of the drug for inhalation up through the nose.

-“The coke nail,” according to the Urban Dictionary, “becomes the vessel as opposed to needing an item to snort a line of coke through, i.e. a straw, a rolled up bill, etcetera.”
+According to one source, it becomes the vessel instead of needing an item to snort a line of coke through, i.e., a straw, a rolled-up bill, etcetera.

-Having a solitary fingernail that’s longer than the rest of them isn’t always a sign that someone has a cocaine habit, however.
-In other words, not all long fingernails are a “coke nail.”
+Having a solitary fingernail that’s longer than the rest of them isn’t always a sign that someone has a cocaine habit.
+In other words, not all long fingernails are for snorting cocaine.

-Carrie Fisher, the now deceased actress, who famously played Princess Leia in the “Star Wars” trilogy movies and who succumbed to a struggle with addiction, died with multiple drugs in her system.
-Her autopsy confirmed cocaine as well as traces of heroin, morphine, methadone and MDMA were in her system when she died December 27th 2017.
+Carrie Fisher, the now-deceased actress, who famously played Princess Leia in the “Star Wars” trilogy movies and who succumbed to a struggle with addiction, died with multiple drugs in her system.
+Her autopsy confirmed cocaine, and traces of heroin, morphine, methadone, and MDMA were in her system when she died on December 27th, 2017.

-She weighed in on her alleged “coke nail” featured in a photo of her and Harrison Ford during the making of the films.
+She weighed in on her alleged “coke nail” featured in her and Harrison Ford’s photo during his films.

 - “I never used my fingernail for drugs,” Fisher claimed in this tweet, “I used dollars or tiny spoons like any other former respectable drug addict.”

-However, this Guardian article claims Fisher admitted doing cocaine while co-starring in the classic sci-fi epic “The Empire Strikes Back”.
+However, a Guardian article claims Fisher admitted doing cocaine while co-starring in the classic sci-fi epic “The Empire Strikes Back.”

-All that to say that the presence of one long fingernail on a person isn’t the best gauge of whether or not it’s a “coke nail.”
-Signs that a person might be abusing the highly addictive central nervous stimulant include some of the following:
+All that to say that the presence of one long fingernail on a person isn’t the best gauge of whether or not a sign a person might be abusing cocaine:

 • Frequent trips to the restroom or another private place to use the drug